High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Introduction

 \section{Introduction}

-Exocometary belts, also know as debris disks, are circumstellar rings composed mainly of dust and rocky/icy planetesimals which have optically thin continuum emission, in contrast to protoplanetary disks \citep[][provide reviews of the field]{pearce_debris_2024, wyatt_extrasolar_2020, hughes_debris_2018}.
+Exocometary belts, also known as debris disks, are circumstellar rings composed mainly of dust and rocky/icy planetesimals which have optically thin continuum emission, in contrast to protoplanetary disks \citep[][provide reviews of the field]{pearce_debris_2024, wyatt_extrasolar_2020, hughes_debris_2018}.
 Exocometary belts are typically detected through the thermal infrared excess they produce over the stellar photosphere.
-They can be imaged at shorter wavelengths through scattered light from small dust grains with instruments like the Gemini Planet Imager/Sphere \citep{crotts_uniform_2024, desgrange_dust_2025} and in mm emission with interferometers like The Atacama Large Millimeter/submillimeter Array (ALMA) \citep{matra_resolved_2025}.
-Dust in exocometary belts is continually removed by radiation pressure, stellar winds, and/or Poynting-Robinson drag \citep{backman_main-sequence_1993} and replenished by destructive collisional processes between larger grains and planetesimals \citep{dohnanyi_collisional_1969}.
-Thus exocometary dust is thought to be secondary in origin, rather than a remnant of the belt's progenitor protoplanetary disk.
+They can be imaged at shorter wavelengths through scattered light from small dust grains with instruments such as the Gemini Planet Imager/Sphere \citep{crotts_uniform_2024, desgrange_dust_2025} and in mm emission with interferometers such as The Atacama Large Millimeter/submillimeter Array (ALMA) \citep{matra_resolved_2025}.
+Dust in exocometary belts is continually removed by radiation pressure, stellar winds, and/or Poynting-Robinson drag \citep[e.g.][]{strubbe_dust_2006, backman_main-sequence_1993} and replenished by destructive collisional processes between larger grains and planetesimals \citep{dohnanyi_collisional_1969}.
+Thus, exocometary dust is thought to be secondary in origin, rather than a remnant of the belt's progenitor protoplanetary disk.